 Aphids are tiny insects that feed on the plant’s sap.
 They can be white, green, or brown in color and often clump together, leaving a sticky residue on the plant.
 To fight off the aphids you can blast them off your plants with a strong stream of water, spray the plants with a neem oil solution, or introduce beneficial insects that feast on the aphids, such as ladybugs.

 Flea beetles make their appearance in the spring and will eat small holes in the young plants.
 They cannibalize the leaves of your plants and can destroy both seedlings and mature cabbage heads.
-Protect your seedlings by starting them indoors or under row covers if direct sowing outside.
+Protect your seedlings and start seeds indoors or under row covers if direct sowing outside.
 Pyrethrin or spinosad sprays will kill them off.

 If you find your young seedlings wilted, laying on the ground, and severed from the base, you’ve probably got cutworms.
 These caterpillars like to snip off seedlings at their base.
 Wrap the base of your seedlings in aluminum foil or toilet paper tubes to protect them.
 BT spray is also effective.

 Birds are particularly active in the spring and will eat seedling plants.
-Protect your young plants by starting seedlings indoors or by using protective netting outside.
+Protect your young plants and start seeds indoors or by using protective netting when you plant seeds outside.

-Virtually all diseases in cabbage have a direct link to humidity or soil moisture.
+Virtually all cabbage diseases have a direct link to humidity or soil moisture.

 Damping off can be caused by alternaria or pythium fungi.
 Alternaria can also cause a blight on the leaves, similar to a leaf spot disease.
 In the case of alternaria, treatment of impacted leaves can be done by applying liquid copper fungicide.
 Pythium is soilborne and can live for years in the soil, so is much harder to treat; it can also cause root rot or other diseases.
 A mycofungicide may help reduce pythium formation.